kmiller621/orcid-profile/README.md

 If you're reading this on the github, repo, please see the rendered lesson at: http://authorcarpentry.github.io/orcid-profile

-*Content Contributors: Gail Clement, Tom Morrell*
+*Content Contributors: Tom Morrell, Kaylea Champion, Donna Wrublewski, Gail Clement*

-*Lesson Maintainers: Gail Clement, Tom Morrell*
+*Lesson Maintainers: Tom Morrell*

 **Lesson status: In Development.**